 Civic Engagement Scholars

-Al and Jan Lander, the Clarion University Foundation, Inc., and the Center for Leadership and Involvement are proud to offer the Clarion University Civic Engagement Scholarship.
+We are proud to offer the Clarion University Civic Engagement Scholarship through the coordinated efforts of the department of Student Engagement and Development, the Clarion University Foundation, and Jan and Al Lander.
 These scholarships are intended to support the education of students who are committed to providing meaningful service to non-profit and public sector entities within the greater Clarion community.

 Scholarships are awarded in the form of a full, in-state tuition credit.

 Students must currently be enrolled full time (12 or more credits per semester) and plan to enroll full time for the following academic year in order to apply for the Civic Engagement Scholarship.

 The scholarship is open to students who:

 - Have earned a minimum of 12 credit hours with an overall QPA of 2.5 or better;

 - Are in good academic and disciplinary standing;